SethLurie/graphene/docs/pages/docs/objecttypes.md

 An ObjectType is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you’re querying.

 The basics:
-- Each ObjectType is a Python class that inherits `graphene.ObjectType` or inherits an implemented [Interface](/docs/interfaces/).
+- Each ObjectType is a Python class that inherits `grapheneold.ObjectType` or inherits an implemented [Interface](/docs/interfaces/).
 - Each attribute of the ObjectType represents a GraphQL field.

 ## Quick example